Last updated on November 27th, 2023

 Many of the museums in Venice offer activities for little ones, including the Peggy Guggenheim Collection, but I would save it as a rainy day option, not a must-do activity.

 Venice’s version of tapas makes a perfect meal for little ones.
-The best area for cicchetti is around the Rialto Bridge.
+These ‘little bites’ can be found all over the city, at all hours of the day.

 Buy Some Sweets